cwru-sdle/FAIRmaterials/Python/FAIRmaterials/README.md

 ![XRay Visualization With Value Types](https://github.com/cwru-sdle/FAIRmaterials/blob/main/Python/FAIRmaterials/mds-XraySampleGraph.png?raw=true)

-### HTML output
+#### HTML output

-The HTML output generated by the Python package for XRay Sample can be found [here](https://cwrusdle.bitbucket.io/PylodeHTML/mds-XraySample-pylode.html):
+The HTML output generated by the Python package for XRay Sample can be found [here](https://cwrusdle.bitbucket.io/PylodeHTML/mds-XraySample-pylode.html).

-<br><br><br>

-# Removing values from visualization in R
+## Removing values from visualization in R

 By setting include_graph_valuetype argument to FALSE the valuetypes are excluded from graph.
 We can see how this graph differs from the PV graph above.

 Removing values in R:

 ```r
 FAIRmaterials::process_ontology_files(example_folder1, include_graph_valuetype = FALSE, add_external_onto_info = FALSE)
 ```

-# Removing values from visualization in Python
+## Removing values from visualization in Python

 By removing the --include_graph_valuetype flag, the valuetypes are excluded from graph.
 We can see how this graph differs from the PV graph above.

 Removing values in Python:

 ```python
 FAIRmaterials --folder_path /path/to/csv/files
 ```